SamuelSwartzberg/flashcardifying_text_temp/inf.md

 However, if the DOM nodes are out of order compared to the last rerender, react is forced to assume that the children are different and destroy the subtrees.
 To prevent a reorder of DOM nodes destroying the subtree, react offers the `key` property, where it can assume that elements with the same key property are the same.
 `key`s should be stable over time, e.g. IDs or hashes of some description.
+`key`s should not be abstracted into subcomponents, as react cannot use them for element identity assertions form there.

 ####### events